QingtanZeng/CLocoMani_Humanoid/README.md

 > :information_source: The repository CLocoMani_Humanoid is being developed in parallel with the author's R&D progress.

 # Computational Loco-Manipulation of Humanoid Robots
-* Integrated whole-body kinematics and operation dynamics based on Sequential Convex Programming.*
+* Integrated whole-body kinematics and operation dynamics based on sequential convex programming.*

 <p align="center">
 <img alt="CLocoMani_Humanoid"